 Real-World Examples

 Relating millions to real-world examples can also help in understanding their scale.
-For instance, consider the cost of a house.
+Still, for instance, consider the cost of a house.
 A house priced at $1 million might seem like a lot, but when compared to the cost of building infrastructure or funding a large-scale project, it might seem less significant.

 Financial Planning